db47h/ngaro/README.md

 demonstrate various use cases.
 For more details on I/O handling in the Ngaro VM, please refer to http://retroforth.org/docs/The_Ngaro_Virtual_Machine.html.

+Another goal is to make the VM core as neutral as possible regarding the higher level language running on it.
+Some Retro specific behaviors have been moved from the VM to the retro command line tool, like shrinking memory image dumps that relies on reading the memory image size at a specific location in memory.

 Custom opcodes are implemented by intercepting implicit calls to negative memory addresses.
-This limits the total addressable memory to 2GiB on 32 bits systems, but this also allows the VM to be fully backwards compatible with existing Retro images while still providing enhanced capabilities.
+This allows the VM to be fully backwards compatible with existing Retro images while still providing enhanced capabilities.
+The maximum number of addressable cells is 2^31 when running in 32 bits mode (that's 8GiB or memory on the host).
+The range [-2^31 - 1, -1] is available for custom opcodes.

 This implementation passes all tests from the retro-language test suite and its performance when running tests/core.rx is slightly better than with the